Political Science (POL) - Courses

 Constitutional Law VIII: 1787 and Original Intent

 The central inquiry in Constitutional Law, and the question which most guides the U.S. Supreme Court, is whether the intentions of the Framers of 1787 should exclusively direct justices in interpreting constitutional provisions, or if it is necessary to adjudicate cases in light of changing legal and social circumstances not known to members of the Philadelphia Convention.
 We will begin with a study of the 1787 Convention and then read a series of law review articles advocating both of these perspectives.
 Supreme Court opinions will not be covered in this course.
 Prerequisite: POL 101 or POL 102 or POL 221, and two courses from POL 370, POL 371, POL 372, POL 373, POL 374, POL 375, POL 376.
-Offered Alternate Years.
+Offered Occasionally.